 Try Ice Climbing

 There are some fantastic ice climbing opportunities around Canmore.
 Many are mellow and great for beginner ice climbers.
-Though if you don’t have any experience ice climbing you should book a proper guided tour with Yamnuska Mountain Adventures.
+If you don’t have any ice climbing experience, you should book a proper guided tour with Yamnuska Mountain Adventures.
 Some notable ice climbs around Canmore are:

 - Grotto Falls